MaelstromInvariant/Cyberpunk-Macropad/README.md

 The `Production/` folder contains the STL files for the upper and lower case.
 <img width="710" height="566" alt="image" src="https://github.com/user-attachments/assets/7d98bf65-65bf-4b1b-a1b7-03b2dac3d34e" />
-The Macro-pad features and upper case and a lower case which are screw with 2 screws and 2 heatset-inserts.
+The case consists of an upper and lower part, which are secured with two screws and two heat-set inserts.

 I used grills above one of the LEDs so the user doesn't get blasted by unobstructed, pure and unfiltered 500 THz electromagnetic radiation
 (technically true).